sandialabs/pypm/doc/api_unlabeled.rst

 .. literalinclude:: ../pypm/tests/t102/config.yaml

-This YAML specification in ``mapping_constraints.yaml`` defines a list, where each list element is a dictionary taht specifies how which features can be mapped to a resource.
+This YAML specification in ``mapping_constraints.yaml`` defines a list, where each list element is a dictionary that specifies how which features can be mapped to a resource.
 For example:

 .. literalinclude:: ../pypm/tests/t102/mapping_constraints.yaml